jfachriz/Uxdroid/md/termux-x11.md

 Before launching your environment, you must set up the display server framework directly within the Termux host environment.

 1. **Install the Companion Application:**
-   Download and install the latest **Termux-X11 APK** directly from the official [Termux-X11 GitHub Releases/Actions page](https://github.com/termux/termux-x11).
+   Download and install the latest **Termux-X11 APK** directly from the official [Termux-X11 GitHub](https://github.com/termux/termux-x11).

 2. **Install Packages on Termux Host:**
    Open a raw Termux window (do *not* log into Uxdroid yet) and run the following commands to initialize the X11 package repositories: